stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's a showcase at <a href="https://pdfviewer.net">https://pdfviewer.net</a>.

+## Breaking changes

+0.9.47 introduces a small breaking change: [showHandTool] now is false by default, while [handTool] is true by default.
+This allows it to deactivate the CPU-intensive text layer by default.

 ## Bringing PDF to the Angular world

 This library provides an embeddable PDF viewer component.
 It's different from other approaches like [ng2-pdf-viewer](https://vadimdez.github.io/ng2-pdf-viewer/) in that it shows the full suite of UI widgets.
 In other words, it looks exactly like the PDF viewer of your browser: